JetBrains/jetbrains_guide/sites/intellij-guide/contents/tips/resolve-merge-conflicts/index.md

   - title: IntelliJ IDEA Help - Resolving Merge Conflicts
     href: https://www.jetbrains.com/help/idea/resolving-conflicts.html
 leadin: |
-  Use **⇧⇧** (macOS), or **Shift+Shift** (Windows/Linux), to bring up the Search Everywhere dialog and you can search for **Resolve Conflicts** to open Conflicts' dialog that helps in visually Resolving Merge Conflicts between two different versions of Code.
+  Use **⇧⇧** (macOS), or **Shift+Shift** (Windows/Linux), to bring up the Search Everywhere dialog.
+You can now search for _Resolve Conflicts_ to open the **Conflicts** dialog which helps you to visually resolve merge conflicts between two different versions of the code.
-  - You can utilize the option available in **Merge Revisions dialog** and **you should carefully review** to accept or ignore code changes as well as **Resolving Conflicts**.
-It visually helps users in easily reviewing and resolving merge conflicts.
+  - You can use the option available in the **Merge Revisions** dialog and **you should carefully review** before you accept or ignore code changes as well as resolving conflicts.
+This dialog visually helps you to review and resolve merge conflicts.
-  - **Note:** Resolve Conflicts option is available only when there are any merge conflicts.
+  - **Note:** The **Resolve Conflicts** option from the Search Everywhere dialog will only display the **Conflicts** dialog when there are merge conflicts in your code, otherwise you will get an error.

 ---

 ## Resolving Conflicts Using Git Toolbar Options
-Alternately, you can open Conflicts dialog by using **Git -> Resolve Conflicts** option available in ToolBar.
+Alternately, you can open the **Conflicts** dialog by using **Git -> Resolve Conflicts** option available from the menu.

 ![Resolve Conflicts Using Git Toolbar](git-resolve-conflicts-toolbar.png)

 ### Conflicts Dialog
-The Conflicts Dialog shows list of files that has merge conflicts.
-You can select files and merge manually, or you can accept either your changes or incoming changes.
+The **Conflicts** dialog shows a list of files that have merge conflicts.
+You can select files and merge manually, or you can accept either your changes or their (incoming) changes.

 ![Conflicts Dialog Showing List of Conflicted Files](conflicts-dialog.png)

 ### Manually Resolving Conflicts using Merge
-When you manually merge changes, IntelliJ **Merge Revisions Dialog** opens providing visual view of changes and conflicts between two versions of code.
-It has 3 different views.
+When you manually merge changes, you use the **Merge Revisions** dialog which provides a visual view of changes and conflicts between two different versions of the code.
+It has three different views:

 ![Merge Revisions Dialog](merge-revisions-dialog.png)

 #### Left View
-Left view in the Merge Revisions dialog shows your changes of the file.
+The Left view shows your changes of the file.

 #### Result View
-Result view in the Merge Revisions dialog is where any changes made and conflicts resolved are visually shown.
-You can always refer Result View to keep making required changes and resolving conflicts.
+The Result view is where any changes made and conflicts resolved are shown visually.
+You can always refer to the Result View to keep making required changes and resolving conflicts.

 #### Right View
-Right view in the Merge Revisions dialog shows the incoming file changes.
+The Right view shows the incoming file changes.

 ### Resolving Merge Conflicts

-You have to carefully review the changes **_(highlighted in blue)_** and accept any of the one that is required.
-In case of conflicts **_(highlighted in red)_**, you can accept the change that is required and must ignore the one, that is not required.
+You should carefully review the changes **_(highlighted in blue)_** and accept any one of the changes that are required.
+In case of conflicts **_(highlighted in red)_**, you should accept the changes that you want, and ignore those that you don't.

-#### Accepting Code Change
+#### Accepting Code Changes
 ![Accept Code Change](accept-change.png)

-To **accept Code Change**, click on Double **>>** symbol in Left View or **<<** symbol in Right View pointing towards result view.
-This will apply the corresponding change in the result view.
+To accept a code change, click on the **>>** symbol in the Left View or the **<<** symbol in the Right View which is pointing towards the Result view.
+This will apply the corresponding change in the Result view.

-#### Ignoring Code Change
+#### Ignoring Code Changes
 ![Ignore Code Change](ignore-change.png)

-To **ignore Code Change**, click on **X** which ignores the change from selected view.
-Ignoring Code Changes will not apply changes in result view.
+To ignore a code change, click on the **X**.
+This means that the change is disregarded from the selected view (Left or Right).
+Ignoring code changes means that they are not applied to the Result view.

-### Save Changes to Finish Merging
+### Finish Merging

 ![Save Changes to Finish Merging](finish-merging.png)

-Upon successfully resolving by applying the correct changes and fixing the conflicts, the popup message appears stating that **All Changes have been processed**.
-When you apply the changes, the selected file's merge conflicts is successfully resolved and saved.
+When you have successfully resolved all your merge conflicts, IntelliJ IDEA will prompt you that **All Changes have been processed**.
+When you press **Apply** the conflicts in the file are all resolved.